 The survey data from women who had declined to take part in SPRING showed that when asked, women indicated a number of predictable barriers to participation: not wishing to take study medication, having difficulty making time, organising childcare and overcoming work commitments.
 When interviewed, however, women who had agreed to take part described similarly busy lives, filled with commitments to work and children.
-The difference between women who agreed to take part in SRING and those declined was not so much that those who declined were busier but more that those who agreed felt confident that they were able to overcome barriers to taking part.
+The difference between women who agreed to take part in SPRING and those declined was not so much that those who declined were busier but more that those who agreed felt confident that they were able to overcome barriers to taking part.
 This was linked to a fundamental belief that the research would do them no harm and to the trust they had in medical research and medical researchers.(8) The decision to take part in the trial was based therefore on a combination of these two factors.
 Interviews suggested that women had to have a certain level of trust before they were prepared to consider taking part, or prepared to make efforts to overcome any barriers to fulfilling trial requirements (Figure 1).
 Recruitment methods for pregnancy trials should therefore focus on building women's trust in the trial, and on enhancing women's self-efficacy so they feel able to meet trial requirements.
 Trust could be built by investing time in open, honest discussion about participation, improving visibility of the research team, testimonials from previous participants and advertising study safety and ethical conduct.
 Training research staff in empowering styles of communication may further enable women to feel heard and supported to problem-solve.(8)

+[Figure 1 here]

 Figure 1.
 Hypothetical model of the relationship between level of trust in medical research, likelihood of participation and the role of self-efficacy in women approached to take part in trials in pregnancy.(8)

 A second qualitative study examined individual differences in how women who took part in SPRING responded to support from nurses and midwives trained in Healthy Conversation Skills as part of the intervention.
 Seventeen women who had received the HCS intervention were interviewed about how they had found the experience and how this had influenced their thinking about their health behaviour in pregnancy.
 What we found is that women varied in their response to the HCS intervention depending on how far they self-identified as ‘healthy people’.(10) The way women described themselves suggested that they were all positioned somewhere on a spectrum from ‘health disengaged’ to ‘health focused’.
 We termed this their ‘health identity’ (see Figure 2).

+[Figure 2 here]

 Women at both ends of this spectrum appeared less likely to be engaged with the intervention we were offering them to support a healthy pregnancy than were women in the middle of the spectrum.
 Health-disengaged women were not interested in talking about their lifestyles; they had other priorities.
 Health-focused women were managing their health well and did not feel that they needed extra support.
 It was the women in the middle of the distribution who wanted support and appreciated input from the midwives.
 Our learning from this study is that health behaviour change interventions need the capacity to be tailored to meet the needs of individuals with different health identities and different levels of engagement with their health.
 Clearly women who are health-disengaged need support of a different type to that needed by women who are more engaged.
 There is now good evidence to suggest that tailored interventions may be more effective than others, presumably because they take individual differences into consideration.(11)